SHOW-UNAN(祥雲庵)

 Carefully crafted for just one group each day, this time and space are yours alone—to pause, reflect, and reconnect with your inner self.

-Rather than being explained, the spirit of tea will simply begin to resonate within you.
+Unfolding on its own, the spirit of tea will simply begin to resonate within you.

-No two days are ever the same.
+We come to understand no two days are ever the same.

 The Japanese art of tea, known as The Way of Tea, is far more than a simple ceremony.
 The term “道” (do, meaning “the way”) reflects a philosophy deeply rooted in Japanese culture, akin to the spiritual paths found in Zen Buddhism and the principles of Bushido.
 This “way” transcends the simple act of making tea.
 It is a practice that integrates mindfulness, aesthetics, and the spirit of hospitality into everyday life.